sust-swe/SWE-Society/README.md

             }
         ]
         ```
-    * Remove A Member From The Last / Current Committee : `DELETE /api/committee/role/`
+    * Remove A Member From The Current Committee : `DELETE /api/committee/role/`
         ```json
         Request Body
         {
-            "reg_no": "2017831036",
+            "reg_no": "2017831036"
-            "committee_order": 3
         }
         ```
 - With User Authorization

     * Show All Committees : `GET /api/committee/`
+    * Show Current Committee With All Of Its Members  : `GET /api/committee/current`

     * Show A Specific Committee With All Of Its Members  : `GET /api/committee/:committee_order`